morcs/beautiful-jekyll/introduction-to-elm.md

 hidden: true
 ---

-I've created this page to support my "Introduction to Elm" hands-on talk.
+This page exists to support my "Introduction to Elm" hands-on talk.
 The slides are available on [slides.com](http://slides.com/morcs/introduction-to-elm).

 ## Hands-on exercises